S1L3NC37/detection-engineering-writeups/catching-kerberoasting.md

 Kerberoasting takes advantage of a normal Kerberos function.

-A domain user can request a service ticket for an account that has a Service Principal Name, or SPN.
-Part of that ticket is encrypted using a key derived from the service account's password.
+An authenticated domain user can request a service ticket for an account that has a Service Principal Name, or SPN.
+Part of the returned ticket is encrypted using a key derived from the service account's password.

-An attacker can take the ticket off the network and attempt to crack it offline.
-The attacker does not need to repeatedly communicate with the domain controller while guessing the password, so the cracking activity itself does not create additional authentication failures in the domain.
+An attacker can save that ticket and test password guesses against it offline.
+The cracking process does not require additional communication with the domain controller and does not generate repeated failed logons.

-If the service account has a weak password, the attacker may recover it and gain whatever access that account possesses.
+If the service account uses a weak password, the attacker may recover it and gain whatever permissions belong to that account.

-A real Kerberoasting attack can begin from a low-privileged domain account.
-In this lab, however, the objective was to generate and analyze representative telemetry rather than reproduce a complete privilege-escalation path.
+My goal was not only to execute the technique.
+I wanted to understand:

+* What it produces in the domain controller's event logs
+* What it looks like in network telemetry
+* Which parts of the activity distinguish it from normal Kerberos authentication
+* How the encryption type affects detection and cracking
+* How to turn the observed behavior into a usable Splunk search

+MITRE ATT&CK documents the technique as [T1558.003 – Kerberoasting](https://attack.mitre.org/techniques/T1558/003/).

 ---

-## Lab Setup
+## Setting Up the Lab

-I used three virtual machines for this exercise:
+I used three virtual machines for the exercise:

 | Host      | Role                                                       |
 | --------- | ---------------------------------------------------------- |